-While it’s common to see melodramatic “Venice is sinking!” stories from time to time in the media, generally after an acqua alta or high water, which mostly occurs in winter, autumn and spring, but can also occur (with less frequency) in summer, what’s of greatest concern is the pace that the water is rising and the environmental damage to the lagoon.
+It’s common to see melodramatic “Venice is sinking!” stories from time to time in the media, generally after an acqua alta or high water, which mostly occurs in winter, autumn and spring, but can also occur with less frequency in summer.
+However, of greatest concern is the pace that the water is rising and the environmental damage to the lagoon.

-As we learn from Luca over the course of the four hour excursion, Venice’s water problems are significant and complex.
+As we learn from Luca over the course of our four hour excursion, the problems of this city built on water are significant and complex.